rgr14/TechChallengeET3/README.md

 ## Run the pipeline

-After filling in the information that you want at the input area, press the "Enviar dados" button.
+After filling in the information the user's input, press "Enviar dados" to run the application.

 ## Retrieve nearest apartments in relation to user-provided information

-To check on the features (url, rent, etc ...) of the 25 nearest apartments for renting, based on the user-provided information, open a terminal and run:
+To check on the features (url, rent, etc ...) of the 25 nearest apartments for renting, based on the user-provided information, open a terminal and run the following commands to open the interactive dashboard:
    ```bash
     python -m http.server 8000
    ```